Where are Nikon scopes made?

 Nikon, which has its headquarters in Japan, has never made gunsights in the United States.

-Nearly all of Nikon’s riflescopes were produced in the Philippines when the company exited the market.
+Nearly all of Nikon’s rifle scopes were produced in the Philippines when the company exited the market.

 Why Did Nikon Scopes Go Out of Business?

 The company has given up on the riflescope business due to a lack of demand.
-Binoculars and spotting scopes are still produced along with other kinds of optics.

 Are Nikon Rifle Scopes Any Good?